AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/autoscaling.md

 ---
-title: Automatic scaling
+title: Auto scaling
-description: Learn about the automatic scaling feature for Adobe Commerce on cloud infrastructure.
+description: Learn about the auto-scaling feature for Adobe Commerce on cloud infrastructure.
 hide: yes
 hidefromtoc: yes
 exl-id: 2ba49c55-d821-4934-965f-f35bd18ac95f
 ---
-# Automatic scaling
+# Auto scaling

-The auto-scaling feature automatically adds or removes resources to the cloud infrastructure in order to maintain optimal performance and reasonable costs.
-This feature is available for projects configured with a [Scaled architecture](scaled-architecture.md).
+The Auto scaling feature automatically adds or removes resources to the cloud infrastructure in order to maintain optimal performance and reasonable costs.
+Currently, this feature is only available for projects configured with a [Scaled architecture](scaled-architecture.md).

-To enable or disable automatic scaling for your Adobe Commerce on cloud infrastructure project, [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket).
-There is no downtime, indexing, or deployment necessary to update this configuration.

->[!IMPORTANT]
->
->The auto-scaling feature captures unanticipated events.
-Even if you have the auto-scaling feature enabled, Adobe recommends that you continue to [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) if you expect an upcoming event.

 ## Web server nodes